machinalis/django-i18n-helper/README.txt

 Customization
 -------------

-Some configuration variables are provided on order to customize how you want the translated strings to be wrapped.
+Some configuration variables are provided in order to customize how you want the translated strings to be wrapped.

 #### I18N_HELPER_HTML